Buy your print book today:

 Buy your ebook today:

-Matt Dawson has returned to Harmony Springs after ten years of pitching in the major leagues.
+In Harmony Hearts (previously released as Just One of Those Things), Matt Dawson has returned to Harmony Springs after ten years of pitching in the major leagues.
 His father thinks he’s a screw-up who should have joined the Army instead of playing ball.
 His old buddies think he’s a hero with a bottomless bank account.
 But Matt knows he’ll never be a hero, not like his brother Jon, who recently died in Afghanistan.

 Emily Barton once dated Jon but their break-up was brutal, made even worse when Matt tried to intervene.
 Years later, Emily remains trapped on an emotional treadmill, regularly changing her apartment, her job, and her boyfriend in a futile attempt to regain her earlier success.